deorli/Ender3Pro_VSW/README.md

 - [x] Upgraded BIGTREETECH BTT SKR Mini E3 from v2.0 to v3.0
 - [x] Added four additional supports under the bed
 - [x] Added insulation to the bed for better heat retention
-- [ ] Removed the cable chain for the Z-axis
+- [x] Removed the cable chain for the Z-axis
+- [x] Redesigned mount for the 24V power supply
+- [x] Redesigned mount for the SKR Mini E3 v3.0
+- [x] Redesigned mount for the 12V power supply
+- [x] Designed mount for the relays
+- [x] Designed mount for the buck converters

 #### Future Plans:
 In the future, I plan to modify the hotend mount to make it compatible with other popular hotends, such as the E3D V6.